epsilion-war-mmorpg/epsilion_wars_mmorpg_automation/README.md

 ## Roadmap
 - run farmer-twink6 on server
-- tune use combo-heals (use depends on my and enemy HP)
-- tune use combo-heals (lock by turn-count)
+- inventory -t books
+- register and setup farmer-twink7 on server
 - move all bots to separate server
+- post inventory output to selected channel
+- tune use combos (use heal-combo depends on HP (my and enemy))
+- tune use combos (lock by turn number)
 - hunting tool
 - readme for customers (teletype page) and change link in settings/readme
-- publish as package + docs update
+- publish as package

 ## Developers